Links

 Configure Chrome and Firefox

-7. To configure Chrome or Firefox platform, select the app you want to send pushes to, and click Configure for Chrome or Firefox.
+7. To configure Chrome or Firefox platform, open the Pushwoosh project with the app you want to send pushes to and click Configure for Chrome or Firefox.

 8. In the Web Configuration opened, upload the private key generated in your Firebase project settings.